dojo/docs/developer/design/loader.rst

   * Modules can be downloaded asynchronously and concurrently, thereby decreasing page load times by as much as 10x.

-  * Since all Javascript code is contained within a script element, the code much more debugger-friendly than eval'd code.
+  * Since all Javascript code is contained within a script element, the code is much more debugger-friendly compared to eval'd code.

 Both of these features are missing from the v1.6- dojo loader which downloads Javascript resources with synchronous XHR and uses Javascript eval to execute the code.